GuenterQuast/picoCosmo/README.md

 For German readers:
 Die **deutsche Version** dieses Dokuments findet sich unter dem Link  [README_de.md](README_de.md).

-The software is tailored to identify short pulses from muon detectors (the scintillator panels of the *CosMO*-experiment by "Netzwerk Teilchenwelt",
+The software is tailored to identify short pulses from muon detectors (the scintillator panels of the *CosMO*-experiment by "Netzwerk Teilchenwelt", <http://www.teilchenwelt.de>, or the *Kamiokanne*-Experiment (a water-Cherenkov detector with photomultiplier readout) with a PicoScope USB oscilloscope with two or four channels.

-<http://www.teilchenwelt.de>, or the *Kamiokanne*-Experiment (a water-Cherenkov detector with photomultiplier readout) with a PicoScope USB oscilloscope with two or four channels.
+Reading out Geiger Counters or detectors for gamma rays, e. g. the GDK 101 PIN diode counter, is also possible with the this software.

 Data is read from the PicoScope device via a Buffer Manager, see project *picoDAQ* (<https://github.com/GuenterQuast/picoDAQ>), which records waveforms and distributes them to consumer processes.
 The consumers either provide real-time displays of a sub-set of the data or perform data analysis. *PiocoCosmo* is a specialised and extended version of the script *runDAQ.py* from project *picoDAQ*.

 The analysis proceeds in three steps.
 First, the trigger is validated by cross-correlation with a signal template located around the trigger time.
 Next, coincidences near a validated triggering pulse are searched for in all connected channels.
 The optional third step performs a search for additional pulses after the triggering event, indicating the decay of a stopped muon in or near the detector.